CEM Energy Management Leadership Awards

 Companies around the world use the ISO 50001 standard to achieve energy, economic, and sustainability benefits that boost competitiveness.
 The standard offers a business-friendly way to align corporate objectives with national climate and energy goals.
 To enter, organizations develop a structured case study showing how their energy management system delivers diverse benefits to their company, community, and country.

 CEM Award of Excellence in Energy Management

-The winners will be honored at the 2018 Clean Energy Ministerial (CEM9) in Denmark and Sweden.
+The winners will be honored at the Clean Energy Ministerial (CEM11), date and location to be announced.
 This global award brings high-profile government recognition and media attention.

 Governments may decide to honor organizations submitting top entries from their countries.

 Energy Management Insight Awards

 All qualifying entries will be recognized for helping to build global insight on EnMS benefits.

 Case studies will be shared online as an inspiration and resource for businesses, governments, and other organizations.

 Check back here for information on the 2021 Energy Management Leadership Awards.

 This program is managed by CEM’s Energy Management Working Group, which includes energy ministry and delegate representatives from Argentina, Australia, Canada, Chile, China, Denmark, the European Commission, Germany, India, Indonesia, Japan, Mexico, Saudi Arabia, South Africa, the Republic of Korea, United Arab Emirates, and the United States.
 The United Nations Industrial Development Organization (UNIDO) serves as the Operating Agent for the EMWG.